dtc111111/UniPR-3D/README.md

   If have to download following datasets to evaluate our method or reproduce our results.

   **For training:**
-  We use <a href="https://www.mapillary.com/dataset/places">Mapillary</a> (MSLS) (<a href="https://github.com/mapillary/mapillary_sls">github repo</a>) dataset for training our model.
-(52G)
+  We use <a href="https://www.kaggle.com/datasets/amaralibey/gsv-cities">GSV-Cities</a> (<a href="https://github.com/amaralibey/gsv-cities">github repo</a>) dataset for training our single-frame model and <a href="https://www.mapillary.com/dataset/places">Mapillary</a> (MSLS) (<a href="https://github.com/mapillary/mapillary_sls">github repo</a>) dataset for training our multi-frame model.

   **For evaluation:**
-  Apart from MSLS Validation, we use several datasets for evaluation:
+  - Single frame evaluation:
+    - <a href="https://codalab.lisn.upsaclay.fr/competitions/865">MSLS Challenge</a>, where you upload your predictions to their server for evaluation.
+    - Single-frame <a href="https://www.mapillary.com/dataset/places">MSLS</a> Validation set
+    - Nordland dataset, <a href="https://data.ciirc.cvut.cz/public/projects/2015netVLAD/Pittsburgh250k/">Pittsburgh</a> dataset and SPED dataset, you may download them from <a href="https://surfdrive.surf.nl/index.php/s/sbZRXzYe3l0v67W">here</a>, aligned with DINOv2 SALAD.
+  - Multi-frame evaluation:
+    - Multi-frame <a href="https://www.mapillary.com/dataset/places">MSLS</a> Validation set
     - Two sequence from <a href="https://robotcar-dataset.robots.ox.ac.uk/datasets/">Oxford RobotCar</a>, you may download them <a href="https://entuedu-my.sharepoint.com/personal/heshan001_e_ntu_edu_sg/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fheshan001%5Fe%5Fntu%5Fedu%5Fsg%2FDocuments%2Fcasevpr%5Fdatasets%2Foxford%5Frobotcar&viewid=e5dcb0e9%2Db23f%2D44cf%2Da843%2D7837d3064c2e&ga=1">here</a>.
       - 2014-12-16-18-44-24 (winter night) query to 2014-11-18-13-20-12 (fall day) db
       - 2014-11-14-16-34-33 (fall night) query to 2015-11-13-10-28-08 (fall day) db
     - <a href="https://github.com/gmberton/VPR-datasets-downloader/blob/main/download_nordland.py">Nordland (filtered) dataset</a>

   Before training or evaluation, please download the dataset and replace the paths with your own paths in `/dataloaders/*`